twiddlingbits/twr-wasm/docs/api/api-typescript.md

 }
 ~~~

 [server.py](https://github.com/twiddlingbits/twr-wasm/blob/main/examples/server.py) in the examples folder will launch a local server with the correct headers.
-To use Chrome without a web server, see the [debugging section](../more/debugging.md).
+To use Chrome without a web server, see the [Hello World walk through](../gettingstarted/helloworld.md).

 ## Class Options
 The `twrWasmModule` and `twrWasmModuleAsync` constructor both take optional options.